Cursor Memory MCP Server

 Frequently Asked Questions

-Install Cursor Memory MCP Server by running: docker-compose up -d --build
+Install Cursor Memory by running: docker-compose up -d --build

-Cursor Memory MCP Server works with any MCP-compatible client including Claude Desktop, Claude Code, Cursor, and other editors with MCP support.
+Cursor Memory works with any MCP-compatible client including Claude Desktop, Claude Code, Cursor, and other editors with MCP support.